hurchalla/factoring/README.md

 ## Algorithms used

-For factoring: Pollard-Rho Brent (https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm#Variants and "An Improved Monte Carlo Factorization Algorithm" by Richard Brent), preceded by a stage of trial division using special algorithms for divisibility (Section 10-17 from Hacker's Delight 2nd edition by Henry Warren, and "ALGORITHM A: IS_DIV_A" from "Efficient long division via Montgomery" by Ernst W. Mayer).
+For factoring: Pollard-Rho Brent (https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm#Variants and "An Improved Monte Carlo Factorization Algorithm" by Richard Brent), preceded by a stage of trial division using special algorithms for divisibility (Section 10-17 from Hacker's Delight 2nd edition by Henry Warren, and "ALGORITHM A: IS_DIV_A" from ["Efficient long division via Montgomery multiply"](https://arxiv.org/abs/1303.0328) by Ernst W. Mayer).

 For primality testing: Deterministic Miller-Rabin (https://miller-rabin.appspot.com/ and https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test#Deterministic_variants).
 If using the resource_intensive_api, also Sieve of Eratosthenes for 32 bit and smaller types (https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).

 Special attention was paid to instruction level parallelism, to take advantage of typical pipelined/superscalar CPUs.
 This resulted in modifications to some algorithms, particularly Miller-Rabin (and its associated modular exponentiation) to perform more than one trial/exponentiation at a time.

 Interesting and near-optimal hash tables were generated for fast deterministic Miller-Rabin primality testing.
 You can view the [README.md](https://github.com/hurchalla/factoring/blob/master/include/hurchalla/factoring/detail/miller_rabin_bases/README.TXT), and/or see the header files in the folder detail/miller_rabin_bases.
 The general purpose is_prime and factoring functions use some of the smallest of these hash tables (8 to 320 byte), to minimize memory footprint and cache impact while still receiving a performance boost.
-The resource intensive api functions use the largest of these hash tables.
+The resource intensive api functions use the largest of the hash tables.

-The Pollard-Rho-Brent (and Pollard-Rho) algorithm benefited from a simple addition that I haven't seen elsewhere.
+The Pollard-Rho-Brent algorithm benefited from a simple addition that I haven't seen elsewhere.
 The addition is a "pre-loop" that advances as quickly as possible through a portion of the initial pseduo-random sequence before beginning the otherwise normal Pollard-Rho Brent algorithm.
 Every Pollard-Rho pseudo-random sequence begins with a non-periodic segment, and trying to extract factors from that segment is mostly wasted work since the algorithm logic relies on a periodic sequence.
 Using a "pre-loop" that does nothing but iterate for a set number of times through the sequence thus improves performance on average, since it quickly moves past some of the unwanted non-periodic segment.
+This optimization would likely help any form/variant of the basic Pollard-Rho algorithm.

 ## Status
 Released, version 1.0.